pug000/rslang/README.md

 5. npm run start
 ```

-### Code quality control.
+### Code quality control:

-To ensure quality control, software tools (linter, prettier) were used and development was divided into different branches using the Git version control system.
-The main, working application is located in the develop branch, into which development participants make a pull request.
-Rule for checking PR: mandatory checking by all project participants.
+To ensure quality control software tools (linter, prettier) were used and development was divided into different branches using the Git version control system.
+The  working application is located in the `develop` branch, into which development participants made pull requests.
+The main rule for checking PR: checking by all project participants is necessary.

 ### Developers: